Strategic Plan to Get Away from Insurance Panels, Career Burnout, and Endless Fatigue — Forever!

 Group coaching sessions are a tried-and-true way to reach beyond the single-patient paradigm and insurance panels.
 Fortunately, you can charge much less per patients to attend these sessions and thus avoid the need for paperwork and permissions.
 Some companies may allow patients to file for a reimbursement, which means you still get paid without investing resources into form filing.

 That said, you don’t have to spend years pursuing a Ph.D. to make the money you need with the job you love.
 Instead, use a little creativity, take a leap of faith, and formulate a plan to move beyond the single-patient paradigm and improve your profits without sacrificing client results.
 Still not convinced?
-Learn more about moving away from traditional insurance-supported practice with this free comprehensive masterclass.
+Learn more about moving away from traditional insurance-supported practice with a free 20-minute chat with me today.